-The Radiant Vision Systems Near-Infrared (NIR) Intensity Lens system is an integrated camera/lens solution which quantifies the radiant intensity and angular distribution of 940 nm NIR emitters.
+The Radiant Vision Systems Near-Infrared (NIR) Intensity Lens system is an integrated camera/lens solution which quantifies the radiant intensity and angular distribution of 850 or 940 nm NIR emitters.

 The system utilizes Fourier optics to gather a full cone of data in one measurement to ±70 degrees inclination and 360 degrees in azimuth, providing quick, accurate results, which are ideal for in-line quality control.

 Manufacturers of 3D sensing technology can use the NIR Intensity Lens solution for angular measurement of lasers, NIR LEDs, and structured light patterns generated by Diffractive Optical Elements (DOE).

 The lens features ProMetric or TrueTest™ Software for intuitive system setup and customizable automated measurement sequences and is integrated with a Radiant Vision Systems ProMetric® Y16 Imaging Radiometer.
 Further tests which are specific to NIR emission measurement are also included in the TT-NIRITM software module.

 As outlined above, some facial recognition systems depend on a “flood” function, which is a strong flash of NIR light utilized to detect a user’s face and establish focus distance.

 As with all NIR emissions, this flood function must also be tested to ensure it adheres to defined performance parameters.
 Irregularities like hot spots or a fall-off of intensity around the perimeter must be identified and corrected.

 Figure 14.
 Close up of the flood illumination source on a smart phone.

 Figure 15.
 Flood source emission cross-section derived from TT-NIRI analysis software.